jcdata42/transfer_learning_project/README.md

 ## **Bonus Challenges**
 - Test your model on additional datasets for generalization.
 - Compare tokenization techniques.
 - Deploy your model for real-time sentiment prediction via a web interface.
+You can view an example at [this webpage](https://jcdata42.github.io/sentiment_analysis/).

 ## **Note on Fine-Tuning**
 **Fine-tuning pretrained models** is a critical part of this project.
 By adjusting hyperparameters and training on your specific dataset, you can improve model performance and efficiency.